janschill/cern-solid-code-investigation/report/report.md

 TODO: go deeper into Solid OIDC

 Several implementations exist to this day, that all do parts of the described solutions, but there no existing complete solution yet.
-The Node Solid Server (NSS) is the original implementation and is to this day the most complete open-source solution measure by passing Solid Test Suite cases.
+The Node Solid Server (NSS) is the original implementation and is to this day the most complete open-source solution measured by passing Solid Test Suite cases.
 It is being deployed onto both providers `inrupt.net` and `solidcommunity.net`, acting as a data pod and IDP.
 The Community Solid Server (CSS) is a new project aiming at replacing the NSS to become the new official open-source implementation of the Solid specifications.
 It is currently in beta version and actively developed.
 The Enterprise Solid Server (ESS) is Inrupt's commercial closed-source solution launched late this year 2020.

 A lot of different libraries are built to enable development in the ecosystem.
 A subset as an example are client-side libraries for authentication with data pods; reading and writing RDF based resources; an SDK for React development.
-Additionally, efforts are put into the development of a Solid operating system (SolidOS), which can be deployed onto the data pod and supports the browsing of one's pod, editing files, parsing, and showing the data in a meaningful manner and other useful additions.
+Additionally, efforts are put into the development of a Solid operating system (SolidOS), which can be deployed onto the data pod and supports the browsing of one's pod, editing files, parsing, and showing the data in a meaningful manner and other useful additions, such as Solid Panes, which is a set of Solid-compatible apps.
+These are useful for the richness of SolidOS.
+The core idea is to enable the operating system of Solid to bring an interface to the diverse group of linked data on a data pod.
+One core example is, that it aims at allowing a sensible representation of objects, which can extend to an address book showing all contacts of a user.

+TODO: Show case some existing Solid solutions and talk about the government efforts in Flemmish, Belgium,

-Application enriching the ecosystem by improving the personal life like task managers or other initiatives are also being developed on by the community.
+Applications enriching the ecosystem by improving the personal life like task managers or other initiatives are also being developed on by the community.

 ## Introduction CERN